vyca2017/content/content/tutorials/clients/relay-vs-apollo/queries.md

 Note the additional `first: 1000` argument that is required by Relay in queries like this.
 Relay specifies this and more arguments as part of the [Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm).

-### Using the injected data in the React component

 In the wrapped React component, we should specify props according to the defined fragments on the Relay container.
 In this case, we need to specify `viewer` that includes the `allPokemons` object.

 ```js